coin-or/python-mip/docs/custom.rst

  S \subset I \\
      & x_a \in \{0,1\} \,\,\, \forall a \in A

-The third type of constraint, named sub-tour elimination constraints, is stated for *every subset* of nodes.
-As the number of these constraints is :math:`O(2^{|N|})`, this formulation is not practical to be directly handled by the MIP solver.
-In the *Cutting Plane* method, one can start solving the formulation with the two first constraint types and insert only violated sub-tour elimination constraints.
+The third constraints are sub-tour elimination constraints.
+Since these constraints are stated for *every subset* of nodes, the number of these constraints is :math:`O(2^{|N|})`.
+These are the constraints that will be separated by our cutting pane algorithm.
+As an example, consider the following

-As an example, consider the following graph:
+graph:

 .. image:: ./images/tspG.png
     :width: 45%